100mslive/100ms-flutter/packages/hms_room_kit/README.md

 ...
 ```

-2. To add PIP support in your app manifest files add:
+2. To add PIP support in your app manifest files, add:

 ```xml
 <activity